How to Create Your Buyer Persona [live webinar transcript]

-I’m so happy to share this transcript from an SEMrush webinar on Personas that I was fortunate to present.
+I’m so happy to share this transcript from a SEMrush webinar on Personas that I was fortunate to present.
 The host, Tristam Jarman, opened the door and I walked through into a wonderful world of friendly faces and great questions.
-I hope you enjoy.
-There’s a lot a good intel in here.
+I hope you enjoy it.
+There’s a lot of good intel in here.

 Hey, folks.
 We are live for another SEMrush webinar.
 It’s the 12th of August 2020, and at the moment in the UK, we’re having a heatwave and it is very warm.
 I hope it’s warm wherever you are.

 We always love to know how far the community spreads.
 I’d just like to introduce Randy Milanovic.
 Randy, I hope I’ve pronounced your name correctly, otherwise, this is a very embarrassing start.
 How are you doing today, Randy?

 Nice.
 Randy is the CEO of Kayak Marketing.
 He and his company have helped over 550 organizations grow their business.
 For anyone who doesn’t know, I’m Tristan Jarman.
 I’m the co-founder of Purple Smudge down here in sunny Brighton in the UK.
 But without further ado, Randy, would you like to intro what we’re going to be covering today?

 Sure.
 We’re going to be doing buyer personas and how to create them and some tips and tricks about how to do them right.

 Perfect.
 We really do have another worldwide audience joining in today, so I’m really excited to get this started.
 Randy, if you’re happy, I think it’s time to hand it over to you and we can get this started.

 Okay.
 First of all thanks for having me on, and hello, everybody.
 I’m so glad we all made it in today.
 Thank you, Tristam, for hosting this webinar.